-- 5) A line level, 6" metric ruler, clipboard, notebook, and pencils. - 6) Optional equipment includes a camera, binoculars, pillow, and bathing suit.
+- 5) A line level, 12 foot (3.5 meter) metric tape measure, clipboard, notebook, and pencils. - 6) Optional equipment includes a camera, binoculars, pillow, and bathing suit.

 Work Schedule:

 - 1) Work will be approximately six days a week, 8 hour days, starting at 7 am. - 2) Saturdays are usually spent in the laboratory. - 3) All tasks will be rotated among the participants so everyone gets a chance to learn.